Co-Sponsor an Event with CLAS

 Publicity for Events

-Working groups and non-CLAS groups or persons wishing to use Bolívar House for events supplementary to the established weekly CLAS lecture series (held at 12:30 p.m. each Friday) must arrange for their own publicity (flyers and email messages).
+Working groups and non-CLAS groups or persons wishing to use Bolívar House for events supplementary to the established weekly CLAS lecture series (held at 1:30 p.m. each Friday) must arrange for their own publicity (flyers and email messages).
 Requests to disseminate information about the event via CLAS's weekly email update will be considered on a case-by-case basis.
-CLAS email updates are distributed each Monday during the academic year; therefore, information about events must be submitted to the CLAS Program Coordinator in advance, at the latest by Thursday of of the prior week in which the event will be held.
+CLAS email updates are distributed each Monday during the academic year; therefore, information about events must be submitted to the CLAS Events and Communications Officer in advance, at the latest by Thursday of the prior week in which the event will be held.

 Proposed Speakers for Weekly Lecture Series